ykjit/yk/docs/src/user/install.md

 # Installation

-This section details how to get up and running with Yk.
+This section details how to get yk up and running.

-# System Requirements
+## System Requirements

-At the time of writing, running Yk requires the following:
+At the time of writing, yk requires the following:

  - A Linux system with a CPU that supports Intel Processor Trace.
    (`grep intel_pt /proc/cpuinfo` to check)